 How long will my appointment take?

 Dread start-ups generally take 4.5 - 8 hours.
 Yeah.
 It's a lot of work to get locks that look this sweet from the get-go.
 Longer appointments can be booked in more than one sitting.
+If you have a full head of thick afro textured hair for example, it might take more than 1 appointment.

 Maintenance sessions range from about 1.5 hours to 4.
 It totally depends on what shape your hair is in, how much hair you have and how dreamy you want it to look when it's done.
 If you keep up on the maintenance, it doesn't take too long.
 And think of all the hours you've saved every morning with your get-up-and-go style.